kirbylink/java-e-liquid-calculator/SECURITY.md

 For more information on using GitHub's security features, visit the [GitHub documentation on Security Advisories](https://docs.github.com/en/code-security/security-advisories).

-Thank you for helping to keep the Java E-Liquid Calculator safe for everyone.
+Thank you for helping to keep the Java Keep-A-Changelog Updater safe for everyone.